 The CoGo team advised that users avoid contact with individuals who are sick, continue to wash your hands, utilize hand sanitizer, and avoid touching your face to protect yourself and those around you from the spread of the virus.

-Spin scooters announced in a March 13, 2020 blog post that they are continuously monitoring updates and recommendations from the Center of Disease Control (CDC) and World Health Organization (WHO).
-They will update riders if anything changes.
+Spin Scooters are active again in Columbus.
 The Spin team is increasing the frequency of scooter cleanings to every time they enter a warehouse.
 All Spin employees will be using gloves for scooter handling.
 Spin also shared several steps they are taking to support the health and wellness of their hourly workers.
 The Spin team recommends that users disinfect scooter handles before and after rides, that riders continually wash their hands or use hand sanitizer, and they suggest gloves as a health precaution.

 Go outdoors, go for a walk, visit a park, and other activity ideas to maintain physical and mental health. https://coronavirus.ohio.gov/wps/portal/gov/covid-19/home/covid-19-checklists/coping-with-covid-19-restrictions-covid-19-checklist